To start this guide, download this zip file.

 Notice how unpacking is particularly helpful when a function returns multiple values!

-You can find this file in smallest.py
+You can find this file in smallest.py in the zip file above.

 Tuples vs lists